oznogon/gattaibushido-public/rules/04_advanced_play.md

 **What You Can Do:** On your Side's turn, you can *either* play a card face-down in one of your side's five Combo Zones, *or* you can instead activate your special Position/BGM Tech.

-**To play a card** in a Combo Zone, take a card from your Stash (or a Faction) and place it face-down in an empty one of the five zones for your side of the battle.
+**To play a card** in a Combo Zone, take a card from your Cache (or a Faction) and place it face-down in an empty one of the five zones for your side of the battle.
 Give everyone a description of your Robo or BGM making an advance, attack, or some other suitably awesome maneuver.
 This card will be revealed at the end of the round, and count toward your score combo.

-**To Use a Tech,** Play a card from your Stash (or a Faction) *face-up and sideways* on an empty Zone on your side.
+**To Use a Tech,** Play a card from your Cache (or a Faction) *face-up and sideways* on an empty Zone on your side.
 This activates your Rumble Tech and empowers it with the card: the better the card you play, the more effective the Tech (see Tech descriptions, earlier).
 Apply the effects immediately.
 Remember: using a Tech is done *instead* of playing a card, and that directly limits the number of cards your side can play, so do so wisely!

 Each Rumble Tech can only be used once per side, unless your side has it otherwise duplicated (such as doubled-up Pilots, of BGMs with multi-use Techs).